Ledest/elzo/README.md

 # elzo

-This is an Erlang NIF for LZO fast compressor and decompressor.
+This is an Erlang NIF for LZO fast compressor and decompressor (lzo1x and lzo2a algorythms).

 LZO's official repository is at: